McAdam Parish, New Brunswick

-McAdam is a civil parish in York County, New Brunswick, Canada.
+McAdam is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it is divided between the village of McAdam and the local service district of the parish of McAdam, both of which are members of the Southwest New Brunswick Service Commission (SNBSC).
+Prior to the 2023 governance reform, for governance purposes it was divided between the village of McAdam and the local service district of the parish of McAdam, both of which were members of the Southwest New Brunswick Service Commission (SNBSC).

 Origin of name

 The parish was named in honour of John McAdam, a timber merchant and politician who died in 1893.

 History

 McAdam was erected in 1895 from Prince William and Dumfries Parishes.